I Want Candy: Candy Girls version

-British duo Candy Girls, consisting of Rachel Auburn and Paul Masterson, released a cover of "I Want Candy" featuring singer Valerie Malcolm.
+British duo Candy Girls, consisting of Rachel Auburn and Paul Masterson, released cover of "I Want Candy" featuring singer Valerie Malcolm.
 It became their third hit single in 1996, peaking at No. 30 on the UK Singles Chart and No. 12 on the UK Dance Singles Chart.
 On Music Weeks UK on a Pop Tip Club Chart, the song hit number-one.
 The single was their last as the duo split after the release.
 Masterson went on to have hits as Amen!
 UK, Clergy, Yomanda, Dorothy and Hi-Gate.
-A music video was also produced to promote the single.
+A music video was also produced to promote the single, featuring the duo performing by a swimming pool with a group of male swimmers.

 Critical reception

 A reviewer from Music Week rated Candy Girls' version of "I Want Candy" three out of five, describing it as "a pumped-up version of Bow Wow Wow's hit complete with piano breaks for that hands in the air bit.
 The girls' debut could catapult them chartwards."
-Daisy & Havoc from the magazine's RM Dance Update gave it four out of five, writing, "The next booming Candy Girls outing is probably their best yet.
+Daisy & Havoc from the magazine's RM Dance Update gave it a score of four out of five, writing, "The next booming Candy Girls outing is probably their best yet.
 It's really amusing, with the so-suitable 'I want candy' vocal and the all-round Nineties pop meets Fifties kitsch feel, and it's positively rabble-rousing in its enormous piano breaks."